 - Help the student identify programs that match their goals, interests, and abilities

-- Be willing to discuss openly a student's questions about being abroad related to safety, being a student of color, GLBT identity, religion, etc.
+- Be willing to discuss openly a student's questions about being abroad related to safety, being a student of color, LGBTQIA identity, religion, etc.

-- Prepare students with tools and resources to plan carefully with their academic adviser(s) and career counselors, including a Program Selection Workbook which is given to students when they arrive for their advising appointment with the Learning Abroad Center.
+- Prepare students with tools and resources to plan carefully with their academic adviser(s) and career counselor.

 All those in the Learning Abroad Center that engage in student advising are committed to:

 - Transparency & Integrity: We will be open and honest in our interactions with students and colleagues.

 - Individualized Support: We will “meet students where they are,” recognizing that students are at different developmental stages and require different strategies to move them along to the next stage.
 We emphasize creating a welcoming and warm environment for students.

 - Connectivity & Teamwork: We will work collaboratively and constructively with our colleagues.
 We will strive to communicate effectively and welcome different perspectives.

 - Creativity & Innovation: We will continue to adapt and change our methods, procedures and advising philosophy as students and institutional circumstances change.
 We recognize quality as a constantly evolving process, not a product.